 How is it that Anders Zorn (1860-1920), one of the most acclaimed portrait painters of his era, has been all but forgotten?
-That will likely be changed by a new show at the Isabella Stewart Gardner Museum, Anders Zorn: A European Artist Seduces America.
+That will likely be changed as a result of a show at the Isabella Stewart Gardner Museum, Anders Zorn: A European Artist Seduces America.

 Born in Mora, Sweden, Anders Zorn was admitted to the Royal Academy of Fine Arts in Stockholm at the age of 15.
 He exclusively pursued watercolor until switching to oil painting in 1887.
 One of his earliest oil paintings, Fisherman in St. Ives, was exhibited at the Paris Salon of 1889 where it was purchased by the French state.
 Shortly thereafter, Zorn has awarded the Legion of Honour.